 Natural ingredients including algae extract, vitamin E, and green tea work together as part of this rejuvenating formula to hydrate, nourish, and comfort your skin when it's at its most vulnerable—in winter.
 It's deeply moisturizing, adds suppleness to your skin, and, with regular use, softens the look and feel of fine lines and wrinkles.
 Plus, it's a favorite of our editorial director, Faith.

-Glow Recipe has launched another sleep mask after the incredible success of its Watermelon Glow Sleeping Mask, only this time it's a rich cream formulated with avocado, manuka honey, and polyhydroxy acid.
+Glow Recipe has launched another sleep mask after the incredible success of its Watermelon Glow Sleeping Mask ($45), only this time it's a rich cream formulated with avocado, manuka honey, and polyhydroxy acid.
 The ingredients are meant to provide hydration and support natural collagen production, as well as soothing properties for stressed-out skin and gentle exfoliation while you sleep.
 It's brightening, antibacterial, anti-inflammatory, and a pore decongestant to boot.
 Basically, this mask does it all, and it's the perfect new product to add to your winter arsenal.

 A time-tested favorite, Clinique's creamy, cooling night mask replenishes lost moisture in minutes.
 Then, after an eight-hour rest, you'll wake up with dewy, hydrated, soft, glowing skin.
 I like to apply it on the weekend, sleep in, and discover quenched, lovely skin come morning.

-A blend of hyaluronic acid, vitamin C, beeswax, and jojoba and wild rose oils, this Korres multipurpose cream mask hydrates while reducing the appearance of fine lines and evening your skin tone.
+A blend of hyaluronic acid, vitamin C, beeswax, and jojoba, and wild rose oils, this Korres multipurpose cream mask hydrates while reducing the appearance of fine lines and evening your skin tone.
 In fact, during a clinical trial, 97% of participants noticed improved skin texture after eight hours as well as improved skin radiance and elasticity after two weeks.

 "When a skincare product falls just short of $400, you expect it to deliver.
-And if it's a glowing, radiant, even, and clear complexion you seek, this sleeping mask from La Priaire checks every box," our assistant editor Erin gushes.
+And if it's a glowing, radiant, even, and clear complexion you seek, this sleeping mask from La Prairie checks every box," our assistant editor Erin gushes.
 "The formula offers skin-improving ingredients like exfoliating enzymes, caviar extract, and the brand's special cellular complex."
 Trust, you'll notice the lifting and firming magic overnight, and any moisture lost during the day will be replenished while you sleep.
-FYI: The brand launched a new caviar-infused moisturizer that goes perfectly with this mask.
+FYI: The brand launched a caviar-infused moisturizer that goes perfectly with this mask.

 Using bioactive, lipid-rich oils to repair dry, parched skin, Rouleau's creamy formula is meant to replicate your skin's own natural internal moisturizers while improving elasticity and reducing sun damage.
 It's so comforting, creamy, and rich, you can practically hear your skin breathing a sigh of relief as you apply it.
 Better yet, you can also use the mask overnight for even more benefits and to prevent stretch marks and relieve skin itchiness during pregnancy.